kohyida1997/cp-structs/README.md

 - OR good ol' `mkdir build && cmake .. && make`

 # Running Tests
-- Currently need to manually run the binaries
+- Currently need to manually run the binaries after they are built
+- ie. inside `build/tests`